Settling into a new country as digital nomads isn’t always easy…⁣

 Why?

 Experts can charge more money and get higher-paying clients.
-Let’s say you want to become a freelance writer.
+Let’s say you want to become a content writer.
 Ideally, you want to get more specific than that.
 Focus on a specific industry such as health and fitness.

 This will help you land higher-paying freelance gigs because you are an expert freelance writer for the health and fitness industry – Your not just a generalist.